Sleuth vs. minware

 Zero Effort

-Why Choose Sleuth over minware?
+Why choose Sleuth over minware?

 This question may be the opposite of what you were expecting.

-Sleuth does one thing – DORA metrics – and is an easy solution if your boss is just asking for that, or if you are only responsible for DevOps.
+Sleuth does one thing well – DORA metrics – and is an easy solution if your boss is just asking for that, or if you are only responsible for DevOps.